-- 1. Timeliness of Applicant In-House Developer Capacity - 1.
-If the applicant has demonstrated in Rating Factor 1 Capacity that it has, by the due date for applications stated in this NOFA, the in-house ability to successfully complete the grant activities, the applicant will receive 14 points. - 1.
-Or, if applicant in-house capacity does not exist, - 1.
-Timeliness of Other Developer Capacity - The applicant will receive 14 points if the application demonstrates that the applicant has a contract with, or has published a procurement solicitation to obtain, a Developer, other development manager or construction contractor before the date the application is submitted.
-(Note that under 24 CFR part 50 and Section III. of this NOFA, after application the grantee must not enter into a binding agreement for choice-limiting actions, such as construction or rehabilitation, until HUD completes an environmental review and the applicant receives approval of the property.) - 2.
-The applicant will receive 7 points if the application includes documentation that by the application deadline date the applicant has begun discussions with Developers, other development managers or construction contractors, with the intention of publishing a solicitation to obtain their services, but does not have a contract in place and has not published a solicitation to obtain these services. - 3.
-The applicant will receive 0 points if the application does not include documentation that by the deadline date the applicant has begun the procurement process or has had discussions with Developers, other development managers or construction contractors.
+If the applicant has demonstrated in Rating Factor 1 - Capacity that it has, by the due date for applications stated in this NOFA, the in-house ability to successfully complete the grant activities, the applicant will receive 14 points; or

+- 3. Timeliness of Other Developer Capacity. - a.
+The applicant will receive 14 points if the application demonstrates that the applicant has a contract with, or has published a procurement solicitation to obtain, a Developer, other development manager or construction contractor before the date the application is submitted.
+(Note that under 24 CFR part 50 and Section III. of this NOFA, after application the grantee must not enter into a binding agreement for choice-limiting actions, such as construction or rehabilitation, until HUD completes an environmental review and the applicant receives approval of the property.)

+- b.
+The applicant will receive 7 points if the application includes documentation that by the application deadline date the applicant has begun discussions with Developers, other development managers or construction contractors, with the intention of publishing a solicitation to obtain their services, but does not have a contract in place and has not published a solicitation to obtain these services. - c.
+The applicant will receive 0 points if the application does not include documentation that by the deadline date the applicant has begun the procurement process or has had discussions with Developers, other development manager or construction contractors.

-Rating Factor 4 -- Appropriateness of the Main Street Affordable Maximum Points: 30 Housing Project
+Rating Factor 4 -- Appropriateness of the Main Street Affordable Housing Project Maximum Points: 31